frontenddogma/web-development-glossary/manuscript/a.md

 : A method in which images and graphics are manipulated to appear as moving.
 In web development, animations are often created using CSS (CSS Animations, CSS Transitions) or JavaScript.&nbsp;[†](#w-animation)

 Anonymous block box
 : Within a block container box, a block-level box forced by the presence of other block-level boxes.
-In `<div>Some text<p>More text</div>`, “Some text” resides in an anonymous block-level box because `<p>` spawned a block-level box.
+In `<div>Some text<p>More text</div>`, “Some text” resides in an anonymous block-level box because `<p>` spawns a block-level box.

 Anonymous block element
 : → Anonymous block box